-You’ve got your blogging strategy in place, but are you doing everything you need to do for SEO?
+You’ve started your blog and you’ve got your blogging strategy in place, but are you doing everything you need to do for SEO?

-The purpose of this guide is to look at all of these “optimization elements” on a per-post level, guiding you in crafting perfectly optimized web posts every time you’re ready to publish a new article.
+The purpose of this guide is to look at all of these “optimization elements” on a per-post level, guiding you in crafting perfectly a SEO optimized blog post every time you’re ready to publish a new article.

 First, let me take a step back and explain that SEO is a complicated, multifaceted strategy that unfolds over a number of different channels and tactics.
 Search Engine Land recently tried to condense this broad spectrum of factors to a single infographic: